bpbpublications/React-Development-using-TypeScript/README.md

-# React Development using Typescript
+# React Development using TypeScript
- React Development using Typescript, by BPB Publications
+ React Development using TypeScript, by BPB Publications